nathand0/homelab-soc-lab/README.md

-# homelab-soc-lab
-Ubuntu VM homelab with Splunk SIEM — simulated attack detection and incident response
+# Home SOC Lab - Ubuntu + Splunk
+A personal cybersecurity homelab where I built a SIEM environment to simulate, detect, and respond to real attacks.

+## Environment
+- **VM:**